lil-osamaa/Hardening-Metasploitable/README.md

 ## Project: Vulnerability Assessment and Remediation Plan for Metasploitable

 ### Overview
-The goal of this project is to identify vulnerabilities within the network, systems (Metasploitable machine), and applications, propose actionable remediation strategies, and ensure secure configuration management.
+The goal of this project is to identify vulnerabilities within the **Metasploitable machine**, and applications, propose actionable remediation strategies, and ensure secure configuration management.

 ---